TheDogHusky/docker-watch/README.md

 It is available as a CLI, docker image, and Node.js module.

+> Warning!
+I need to roll out an update containing the correct shebang for nodejs on the cli.
+Until then, the cli is probably unusable.
+Sorry for the incovenience caused.

 ## Features

 - 👀 Watch any docker events available in the Docker API